 - Military Sexual Trauma (MST).
 Women—and men as well—may experience repeated sexual harassment or sexual assault during their military service.
 Special services are available to women who have experienced MST.
 VA provides free, confidential counseling and treatment for mental and physical health conditions related to MST.

 - Management and screening of chronic conditions includes heart disease, diabetes, cancer, glandular disorders, osteoporosis, and fibromyalgia as well as sexually transmitted diseases such as HIV/AIDS and hepatitis.

 - Reproductive health care includes maternity care, infertility evaluation and limited treatment; sexual problems, tubal ligation, urinary incontinence, and others.
-VA is prohibited by legislative authority from providing either in-vitro fertilization or abortion services.
+VA is prohibited by legislative authority from providing abortion services.

 - Rehabilitation, homebound, and long-term care.
 VA referrals are given to those in need of rehabilitation therapies such as physical therapy, occupational therapy, speech-language therapy, exercise therapy, recreational therapy, and vocational therapy.
 Homebound and long-term care services are available as well, limited to those meeting specific requirements.

 For enrolled women Veterans, a VA health care professional is available by phone at each VA Medical Center to answer questions and advise on health concerns 24 hours a day, 7 days a week.
 If you are currently enrolled as a VA patient, you can contact your VA Medical Center and ask for the telephone care number.

 Programs for Special Groups